1nkotb/san.cnf/README.md

 IP.1    = 172.16.11.11 <br />
 <br />
 3)Syntax:
-penssl req -out sslcert.csr -newkey rsa:2048 -nodes -keyout private.key -config san.cnf
+openssl req -out sslcert.csr -newkey rsa:2048 -nodes -keyout private.key -config san.cnf

+When the above command is run, the predefined values entered will require just an enter and the CSR\Key will have inherit it from the template.